-Olvera Street is conveniently located across Alameda Street from LA's historic Union Station in Downtown Los Angeles, next to New...
-Chinatown, which was once Little Italy, so there are remnants of all three cultures at El Pueblo de Los Angeles Historical Monument.
+Olvera Street is conveniently located across Alameda Street from L.A.'s historic Union Station in downtown Los Angeles next to Chinatown, which was once Little Italy, so there are remnants of all three cultures at El Pueblo de Los Angeles Historical Monument.
 While most visitors focus on the Mexican Marketplace, there are 27 historic buildings on the site, some of which are open to the public, so it is worth exploring a little further.

-The block is bounded by Alameda to the east, Plaza to the south, Main to the west and Cesar E Chavez to the north.
+The block is bound by Alameda to the east, Plaza to the south, Main to the west, and Cesar E Chavez to the north.

 The small parking lots at Olvera Street are quite expensive.
-You can usually find less pricey lots or metered street parking north of Cesar Chavez on N. Spring St. or New High Street in Chinatown just a couple blocks away.
-Check this Parking List and Map for additional options.
+You can usually find less pricey lots or metered street parking north of Cesar Chavez on North Spring Street or New High Street in Chinatown just a couple blocks away.

 La Placita Olvera

 The Plaza was the center of community life for the first settlers in Los Angeles.
-It is a square space with a circle of shade trees surrounding a bandstand or kiosko (in Mexican Spanish) where events are held.
+It is a square space with a circle of shade trees surrounding a bandstand or kiosko where events are held.

 Plaza Methodist Church

-On the right side of the plaza is the Plaza Methodist Church (1925-26), which replaced an adobe house owned by Augustin Olvera, the first judge of Los Angeles County.
+On the right side of the plaza is the Plaza Methodist Church, which replaced an adobe house owned by Agustin Olvera who was the first judge of Los Angeles County.
 The street was named for him in 1877.
 The church is designated a Methodist Historical Site and a California Historic Monument.
 Its tower lords over the entrance to Olvera Street, which proceeds to the right.
 The church is still used by a local congregation.
 In 2012, the Los Angeles United Methodist Museum of Social Justice also opened on the site.